 If you are traveling to, or just passing through Cincinnati, Ohio, be sure to spend time enjoying many of the family-friendly venues and attractions the city boasts.
+There really are a ton of things to do in Cincinnati with kids.
 Cincinnati shares its border with Newport, Kentucky so you’ll find a list of fun things to do with kids for both cities.
-Here are my top ten favorite things to do with kids in Cincinnati…

-1. The Newport Aquarium is nestled on the edge of Cincinnati in Newport, Kentucky.
-It was voted the #1 aquarium by Reader’s Choice Travel Awards from 10best.com.
-It truly is one of the best aquariums in the country.
-The collection of jelly fish is overwhelming.
 You can touch a shark, watch sharks circle around the glass tunnel, see alligators in a low country habitat and bask in the amazement of other stunning aquatic creatures.
-Our family loves the otter exhibit and there is even a kid’s activity center.
-If you have younger kids the kid’s activity center can take quite a bit of time!
+We love the otter exhibit and there is even a kid’s activity center.
+If you have younger kids, the kid’s activity center can kill quite a bit of time!

-3. Ride the Ducks.
-Also in the Newport area, is a historical boating and sightseeing experience on the river.
-You can see the catchy little duck boats as you walk up to the dock.
-The tour is about 45 minutes and takes the family along the Cincinnati/Kentucky riverfront.
-Your family will stay engaged with the tour with your “Wacky Quacker” a whistle that sounds like a duck quack.
-The captains are fun and engaging and love to tell stories and jokes.
-If the duck tour doesn’t do it for you, a more classic ride along the river with B&B Riverboats may be the pace you are seeking.
-It is a historical steamboat tour perfect for families who want a quite river cruise on an old time boat.
+Also in the Newport area is a historical boating and sightseeing experience on the river.
+You used to be able to see the catchy little duck boats as you walk up to the dock but Ride the Ducks has since closed.
+A more classic ride along the river with B&B Riverboats may be the pace you are seeking.
+It is a historical steamboat tour perfect for families who want a quiet river cruise on an old-time boat.

-4. The Cincinnati Museum Center is the trifecta of education and fun.
-It hosts the Duke Energy Children’s Museum, Cincinnati History Museum and Museum of History and Science.
-You can find three great museums all in one place!
-Our older kids love the History and Science Museum.
+We especially love the History and Science Museum.
 One exhibit depicts the evolution of technology.
 Each period of time is illustrated with artifacts from that time period.
 Our favorite is the downstairs glacier exhibit.
-This is one of our favorite museums and the best part is if you have a membership to your local science museum you will likely gain free admission with your reciprocal benefits.
+The best part of visiting is if you have a membership to your local science museum you will likely gain free admission with your reciprocal benefits.

-5. The Cincinnati Reds baseball and Cincinnati Bengals football.
-Our boys have enjoyed more than a few Reds games and tickets to the games are often affordable.
+You probably shouldn’t leave town without checking out The Cincinnati Reds baseball and Cincinnati Bengals football.
+We have enjoyed more than a few Reds games and tickets to the games are often affordable.
 Grab a hot dog, icy soda, of course Cracker Jacks, and you are set for an afternoon of fun.

-6. The Cincinnati Zoo and Botanical Gardens.
-Located near downtown Cincinnati, within the University area.
+The Cincinnati Zoo and Botanical Gardens is a must-see in Cincinnati.
+It’s located near downtown Cincinnati, within the University area.
 The zoo is the second oldest zoo in the United States and spans across 75 acres.
 The zoo offers variety of specialized programs for animals and you will be sure to see sea lions, bats, gorillas and tigers.
-A favorite of our children when they were younger is a train ride around the zoo.
+A favorite of ours is a train ride around the zoo.

 You must ride the famous wooden roller coaster, The Beast, and grab a slice of LaRosa’s pizza before you leave the park.
 Honestly, it is difficult to pass up LaRosa’s pizza because the aroma alone is captivating.
 Most nights the park performs a fireworks display which is a great way to end the night.
 If you are staying in the fall the park’s Halloween Haunt is great for a few scares and trick or treating for kids at Planet Snoopy.

-9. Great Wolf Lodge Located next to Kings Island, is a great place to stay.
+Great Wolf Lodge is a nationally-known phenomenon Located next to Kings Island, is a great place to stay.
 Great Wolf lodge includes a large indoor waterpark geared toward kids and adults.
-Great Wolf Lodge has all the typical waterpark amenities but they also have a children’s spa, wolf walk and nature hike, 8:00 p.m. pajama and story time and varying daily activities such as face painting, music and dancing games, balloons and bingo!
+Great Wolf Lodge has all the typical waterpark amenities but they also have a children’s spa, wolf walk and nature hike, 8 p.m. pajama and story time and varying daily activities such as face-painting, music and dancing games, balloons and bingo!